Kingly-Clark/WunderToken/docs/index.md

 function _update(address from, address to, uint256 value) internal virtual
 ```

-Adds the whenNotFrozen to the sender address
+Adds the whenNotFrozen to the sender and recipient address

 _Transfers a `value` amount of tokens from `from` to `to`, or alternatively mints (or burns) if `from`
 (or `to`) is the zero address.
 All customizations to transfers, mints, and burns should be done by overriding